theadamlt/Sublime-ScriptSrc/README.md

 <h2>Usage</h2>
 <p>Press <code>Ctrl+shift+p</code> or <code>cmd+shift+p</code> and write <i>Script</i>.
 Select <i>scriptSrc: Run</i>.
-Now select the desired scripttagand the compression type.
-The scripttag should now be in your clipboard
+Now select the desired script-tag and the compression type.
+The script-tag should now be in your clipboard